diegovalle/sinaloa-discrepancy/readme.md

 *municipality-heads.csv.bz2*: A list of the names of each municipality in 2007

 *sinaloa-deaths.csv.bz2*: All injury intent deaths (accidents, suicides, homicides, unspecified, and legal operations) registered in the state of Sinaloa by the Mexican vital statistic system from 2004 to 2009

+The file _DE-SSA08.doc_ contains a description of the variables in sinaloa-deaths.csv.bz2 (Spanich)

 Sources
 -------